camilleg/timeliner/README.md

 `make`

-# How to build Timeliner on Windows
+### How to build Timeliner on Windows

 Install [libsndfile](http://www.mega-nerd.com/libsndfile/#Download).
 Use the 32-bit version, not the 64-bit.

-Install "Microsoft Visual Studio Express 2012 for Windows Desktop."
+Install Microsoft Visual Studio Express 2012 for Windows Desktop.

 Install [freeglut](http://freeglut.sourceforge.net), using Visual Studio.
 - Build as Win32, not x64 (see the Configuration Manager).